proatgram/Notes/D&D/Characters/Silver Sea of the Night.md

      -  A set of common clothes
      -  A pouch containing 10gp
  -  Feature: City Secrets
      -  I know the secret patterns and flow to cities and can find passages through the urban sprawl that others may miss.
-When not in combat, me and companions I may lead can trave
+When not in combat, me and companions I may lead can travel twice as fast as fsat as my normal speed would allow.
+ -